temporalio/documentation/docs/application-development/features.md

 ## Schedule a Workflow

+Scheduling Workflows is a crucial aspect of any automation process, especially when dealing with time-sensitive tasks.
+By scheduling a Workflow, you can automate repetitive tasks, reduce the need for manual intervention, and ensure timely execution of your business processes

+Use any of the following action to help Schedule a Workflow Execution and take control over your automation process.

+### Create

-Creates a new Schedule.
-Newly created Schedules return a Schedule ID to be used in other Schedule commands.
+The create action enables you to create a new Schedule.
+When you create a new Schedule, a unique Schedule ID is generated, which you can use to reference the Schedule in other Schedule commands.

 <Tabs
 defaultValue="go"